EricPlayZ/DL2FOVOverhaul/README.md

 Delete `version.dll`, `FOVOverhaul.asi` and `FOVOverhaul.ini` from the game's exe folder (`Dying Light 2 Stay Human\ph\work\bin\x64`).

 ## How do I use it?
+When you launch the game, a console window will appear.
+When it does, DON'T CLOSE IT!
+Closing it would also close the game, as the console window is part of the game theoretically (the DLL gets injected into the game and the DLL allocates a console window, meaning the game process technically created that window, and killing the console window would kill the game process too).
+Information about the mod's state will be displayed here, including your Extra FOV (and actual FOV) values.

 By default, to increase or decrease your FOV, you can press CTRL and + or CTRL and - respectively.

 A config file `FOVOverhaul.ini` is stored in the same folder as the mod file.
 For now, it contains keybind options and a value for safezone FOV reduction (set to 0 by default, 10 is the game's original value).